12 Top Tourist Attractions in Hallstatt and along the Hallstätter See

 On the shores of the idyllic Hallstätter Sea, the tiny community of Hallstatt is perhaps the most beautiful example of the many quaint traditional villages waiting to be explored in Upper Austria.
 Linked by road to the cities of Salzburg and Graz, Hallstatt's beauty is matched by that of its lake, both of which are included in the Hallstatt-Dachstein/Salzkammergut Alpine UNESCO World Heritage Site.
-The Hallstätter Sea - 8.5 kilometers long and up to two kilometers wide - has long been a draw for its superlative fishing and boating, as well as its stunning scenery.
-Together, these two attractions prove a tremendous year-round draw for tourists from across the globe, including from China where the village is being replicated in great detail, right down to its famous church and fountain.
+The Hallstätter Sea - 8.5 kilometers long and up to two kilometers wide - has long drawn tourists for its excellent fishing and boating, as well as its stunning scenery.
+Between the town, the lake, and the surrounding mountains, visitors will find plenty of things to do in Hallstatt.

 See also: Where to Stay in Hallstatter

 1 The Hallstätter See